Are you wondering whether the technical or business side is harder when building marketplaces?

 In addition to asking for ID, your marketplace can also request phone number verification.

 The authentication process comes after a user’s identity has been validated.
-Unfortunately, traditional methods of online authentication, such as the use of simple passwords, don’t work now since many frauds have appeared in the last several years.
+Unfortunately, traditional online authentication methods, such as simple passwords, don’t work now since many frauds have appeared in the last several years.

 There are many options available for secure authentication:

-The system may authenticate users with a special token generated on the basis of his/her password during login.
-The passwords themselves are not stored in the database and are encrypted with special algorithms.
+The system may authenticate users with a special token generated based on his/her password during login.
+The passwords are not stored in the database and are encrypted with special algorithms.
 The front end sends the user’s token to the back end, and the token is validated.